Contributors Dropdown icon

 What to consider when allocating your digital marketing budget?

-When allocating your digital marketing budget, you should first speak to your Chief Marketing Officer or other senior stakeholders to get an idea of your company’s annual planned expense levels and the demarcation for marketing expenses.
+When allocating your marketing budget, you should first speak to your Chief Marketing Officer or other senior stakeholders to get an idea of your company’s annual planned expense levels and the demarcation for marketing expenses.

 This can provide clues on the possible permissible range for your digital marketing budget.
 With that number as a starting point, you can plan to subdivide that budget across the varied digital marketing channels.